nodecg/nodecg/tutorials/migrating-0.8-to-0.9.md

 In addition, client-side {@link NodeCG#sendMessage}  now also returns a `Promise`, so that you may use `.then`/`.catch` instead of a callback function.
 See the updated {@link NodeCG#sendMessage} documentation for more information.

 Please note that if you do not specify a callback to your `sendMessage`, then it will always return a Promise.
-Additionally, the first argument send back in your acknowledgement is always assumed to be either an `Error` or `null`.
+Additionally, the first argument sent back in your acknowledgement is always assumed to be either an `Error` or `null`.
 If this value is truthy, then it will be used to `reject` the Promise.
 For this reason, it is strongly encouraged that all `sendMessage` acknowledgements strictly adhere to the error-first style of callbacks.

 <h3 id="no-auto-deps">No Auto-Installation of Dependencies</h3>